kisutsajack-ai/jumia-product-performance-dashboard/README.md

 4.5 out of 5
 ```

-The column was renamed to `Rating`, the text `out of 5` was removed, and the result was converted to a decimal number.
+The column was renamed to `Rating`, the text `out of 5` was removed and the result was converted to a decimal number.

 The final valid rating range was: